starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Tuples
 ------

-Finite ordered lists called tuples contain elements within a pair of parentheses ``(`` ``)``.
-Elements may be any combination of valid :ref:`types <syntax_type>`, for example, a ``felt`` and two structs.
-They cannot be modified after declaration and are defined using a local variable.
-Tuples with one element must contain either an assignment, or a trailing comma as shown below.
+A tuple is a finite, ordered, unchangeable list of elements.
+It is represented by a list of elements separated by commas within round brackets ``(`` ``)``.
+Tuples are defined as a local variable.
+Their elements may be any combination of valid :ref:`types <syntax_type>`, for example, a ``felt`` and two structs.
+A tuple that contains only one element must be defined in one of the two following ways: the element is defined with an assignment or with a trailing comma, as shown below.

 .. tested-code:: cairo syntax_tuples